gardener/etcd-druid/docs/proposals/04-etcd-member-custom-resource.md

 * Auto-recovery from quorum loss or cluster-split due to network partitioning.
 * Auto-recovery of an etcd-member due to volume mismatch.
+* Relooking at segregating responsiblities between `etcd` and `backup-sidecar ` containers.

 ## Proposal